What is content-based, sheltered English instruction?

 Who can attend Utah International?

 There are no entrance requirements and no school boundaries for Utah International.
-Any Utah student in grades 7 to 10 is eligible to attend in 2013-14, and any student in grades 7 to 12 is eligible to attend beginning in 2014-15.
+Any Utah student in grades 6 to 12 is eligible to attend Utah International, including students whose first language is English.

 How do students get to school?